 - Blockage of the permanent teeth as the baby ones don’t fall off.

-- Any line of teeth that may come in the way of radiation for the neck may have to be extracted.
+- Any line of teeth that cause pain in the way of radiation for the neck may have to be extracted.

-- Teeth that may become infected must be removed in order to prevent further damage or loss of the surrounding teeth.
+- Teeth that have become infected must be removed in order to prevent further damage or loss of the surrounding teeth.

-- Wisdom teeth that prove to be a source of pain or infection will need to be extracted.
+- Wisdom teeth that prove to be a source of pain or infection.

-Our staffs are happy to provide continuous care and service to our patients by ensuring that the atmosphere is warm, positive and comfortable where they can relax after an extraction is done.
+Our staff members are happy to provide continuous care and service to our patients by ensuring the atmosphere is warm, positive and comfortable where they can relax after an extraction is done.
 Patients are requested to attend timely follow-ups with their dentist after an extraction.
-We encourage our patients to grasp and understand that the extraction, if surgical, is more or less like a surgery.
+We encourage our patients to grasp and understand that the extraction, if surgical, will proceed like other surgeries.
 Patients will be administered with sedatives and healing drugs to soothe the after-effects of an extraction.
 Patients will be guided by their dentist on methods to ensure that their teeth remain clean and well after a procedure.
-At our practice, we are careful and diligent to ensure that your follow-ups are done on a routine basis.
+At our practice, we are careful and diligent to ensure that your follow-ups are done regularly.